longhorn/longhorn/enhancements/20210525-async-pull-backups.md

      pollInterval: the backup target poll interval. (metav1.Duration)
      syncRequestAt: the time to request run sync the remote backup target. (*metav1.Time)
    status:
-     ownerID: the node ID which should responsible for run sync the remote backup target. (string)
+     ownerID: the node ID which is responsible for running operations of the backup target controller. (string)
      available: records if the remote backup target is available or not. (bool)
      lastSyncedAt: records the last time the backup target was running the reconcile process. (*metav1.Time)
    ```